greggman/HappyFunTimes/docs/makinggames.md

 *   Install HappyFunTimes (http://superhappyfuntimes.net/install)

-    On Windows you might run into security issues: See here
+    On Windows you might run into security issues: [See here](windows.md).

     **IMPORTANT** You can **NOT** have 2 installations of happyFunTimes.